top of page

 Here is a video demonstration of installing tubeless rim tape:

-Next, smooth the tape as best you can.
-The goal is a tight seal up to where the tire is going to mate with the rim.
-Smooth the tape along these upper side walls of the rim.
-Check that the rim tape doesn't extend up into the bead lock area.
-Trim it with a razor knife if there is any major overlap.
 Don't worry about a few wrinkles and air bubbles down the center of the rim.
-Go around the rim a few times to smooth down the tap.
+Go around the rim a few times to smooth down the tape.
 Press hard and use a folded shop rag to cushion your fingers and dissipate the heat of friction.
 Avoid tearing or splitting the tape over the spoke nipple holes.
 If you create a tear, cover it with a piece of the left over rim tape - or packing tape.

-Finally, install the new tubeless valve stems.
 Poke a hole in the tape with a sharp pick, then use a round file or tapered punch to form a nice, clean hole for the valve stem.
 Remove the core from the valve stem.
 Install the valve stem through the rim and secure with the locking nut on the inner rim.
 I prefer lock rings that use a tiny O-ring under this lock nut for the best possible seal.
-Tighten the lock ring with your fingers - as tight as you can without pliers to prevent deforming the inner seal.
+Tighten the lock ring with your fingers - as tight as you can without pliers - while pressing down on the base of the valve inside the rim.

 Install the tires on the rims.
 Pro Tip: Position the logo on the tire at the valve stem.
 This is purely cosmetic (although it does help you locate the tire valve at a glance) but experienced bikers will recognize your attention to detail.
 More importantly, make sure that the tire rotation marked on the sidewall is correct.
 Your tires have a subtle tread pattern designed for traction in one direction.

-As mentioned above, if you have ridden the tires with inner tubes, the casing will be nice and round and the bead already stretched to match the rim.
 With the tires installed on the rims, attempt to seat the bead BEFORE you add any sealant!
 You want to get the tires to lock onto the rim before you start adding messy fluid!

 You are going to be added liquid to a flat tire and there is nothing preventing the liquid from spilling out.
 You need to position the rim with the valve at the bottom.
 Double check to insure that the tire is still evenly positioned around the rim.
 Either insert/attach the tube from the syringe to the valve or press the squeeze bottle to the valve stem and add the liquid.

-But if the air is gushing out of major leaks around the rim or at the valve or spokes, go to Number 3 below.
+But if the air is gushing out of major leaks around the rim or at the valve or spokes, go to Worst Case below.

-Here's a video that shows the sealant and inflation process - BEST case scenario!
+Here's a video that shows the sealant and inflation process - in the BEST case scenario!
 Note that I prefer to cautiously add only half the sealant until I'm sure the bead is going to lock.
 Then I add the other half, and inflate only with my floor pump to prevent a huge mess and wasted, expensive sealant.

-2. If your tire just blubbers from the escaping air, you have more work ahead.
+If your tire just blubbers from the escaping air, you have more work ahead.
 First, inspect the tire to make sure that it is evenly positioned around the rim.
-Make sure that there are no bumps of rim tape on the rim locking surfaces.
+Recheck that there are no bumps of rim tape on the inner rim locking surfaces.
 Make sure that there are no kinks or rubber bumps on the tire bead.
 You can use small tire levers to pull and pry the sidewalls outward to the rim.
 Once the tire is even around the rim, don't push it down on the workbench and lose this position.
 Carefully hang the rim before you try inflating it again.

 The next thing to try is spraying the beads on both sides of the rim with mildly soapy water.
 Just add TWO drops of dish soap in a spray bottle and mist both sides of the tire bead.
 Sometimes this is just enough to allow the bead to slide evenly around the rim when you blast it with air.

-If this doesn't work, the tire is either out of round or just too heavy to make even contact around the rim.
+If this doesn't work, the tire is either out of round or just too heavy to make even contact around the entire rim.
 I have had this problem with fat bike tires (and motorcycle tires.)
 You can try to add more tension to the tire beads by compressing the center of the tread.
-I have used a flat ratchet strap or canoe lashing strap.
-You could also use a few warps of paracord.
+I have used a flat canoe lashing strap.
+You could also use a few wraps of paracord.
 Others swear by using an old rubber rim strip or a few wraps of electrical tape.
 Whatever you try, the tension must be exactly around the center of the tire tread to exert even pressure outward to the tire beads.
-Try spraying the sidewalls with soapy water and attempt to inflate the tire.
+Try spraying the sidewalls again with soapy water and attempt to inflate the tire.

 With patience, you may be able to identify the spots that are causing the air leaks.
 Keep pulling and prying the bead against the rim.
 Try pressing down on the workbench to add tension in the problem area.
 You might need another set of hands to manipulate the tire, rim, and compressor all at the same time.